A Guide to Self-Employed Bookkeeping UK

 Cash Basis vs Accruals Accounting — Which Should You Use?

-Most self-employed individuals use cash basis accounting, which is what our free template is based on.
+Most self-employed individuals use cash-basis accounting, which our free template is based on.
 This means you record income when you actually receive the money, and expenses when you actually pay them.
 It’s straightforward and well-suited to sole traders and small businesses.

 How to Complete Accounts for Self-Employed